open3diy/org/README.md

 This focus on purpose-driven projects makes Open3DIY a unique DIY platform, emphasizing both the process and the intentions behind the work.

+## Our Philosophy

+Now that we're getting to know each other, let's agree on a few terms:

+- Everything we do here consists of open solutions.
+Not only is the content open, as you can see in the [license file](LICENSE), but any solution shared here must be replicable using open tools and technologies—or at least the most open possible.

+- We try to use—and why not say it, copy—what works well for most people.
+We’d rather not reinvent the wheel.
+I don’t think there’s a golden rule; exceptions exist.
+But if you feel the need to satisfy your ego, go ahead—just let the rest of us know.

+- We believe in the need for resilient systems that stand the test of time.
+We rely on each other, and that won’t change, but whenever possible, and if we have a choice, we try to avoid easy solutions that are too centralized or proprietary.

+- Nothing will be perfect from the start.
+We adopt a continuous improvement approach, iterative or kaizen—call it what you will.
+The point is, if we get stuck trying to make everything perfect from the beginning, we simply won't do anything.
+Wouldn't you agree?

+- This site combines theoretical or educational explanations with a practical focus.
+Everything shared here serves a purpose and is functional.
+If it doesn't work or have a real application, it simply doesn't belong here.
+Sharing solutions that don't deliver real value is frustrating for everyone.

 ## How It Works

 ### 1. Explore